We shouldn't need a 'World Day' to remind us to be kind, but hey, it can't hurt. Here are 15 ways to bring a little kindness back into your life...

-World Kindness Day is happening on 13 November 2018, so shake off the morning blues (it’s wet out there AGAIN!) and get out into the world with the aim of putting a smile on someone’s face.
+World Kindness Day is happening on 13 November, so shake off the morning blues and get out into the world with the aim of putting a smile on someone’s face.
 We get that life can make us a little irritated at times (especially when the toddler just fed the homemade playdough to the dog), but we think World Kindness Day is as good a day as any to start taking a deep breath and spreading some happiness.
 We’ve all heard of ‘random acts of kindness’ – a little friendliness or generosity definitely goes a long way without too much effort on our part.
 Even better when we can get the kids on board! #bekind, people.

 Five random acts of kindness for grown-ups

-1. While you are out and about, compliment a parent on how well-behaved their child is.
-The ultimate prize for a mummy or daddy.
+1. While you’re out and about, compliment a parent on how well-behaved their child is (the ultimate prize for a mummy or daddy).

-2. Buy a coffee for the person behind you in the queue for your caffeine hit.
-Bonus points if it’s a tired looking mum.
+2. Buy a coffee for the person behind you when queuing up for your caffeine hit.
+Bonus points if it’s a tired-looking mum.

 4. Leave money in a vending machine.

-5. Stick up for someone on the internet: While we love our Facebook support groups, inevitable finger pointing and mum shaming come with the territory.
+5. Stick up for someone on the internet: while we love our Facebook support groups, inevitable finger-pointing and mum shaming sadly all come with the territory.
 Fight in a stranger’s corner, but with dignity and kindness.